Sayna-Y/Toronto_Bikeshare/README.md

 #### Download Data
-All the folder structures and data files required for performing the analysis done in `Bikeshare_Toronto_Analysis.ipynb` are package into a `.zip` file which can be downloaded from: [Bikeshare_Repo_Data](https://drive.google.com/drive/folders/1qUo-JQse1EKDvcAJHuVGsQ7ETDS3x0m8?usp=sharing) (Hosted on Google Drive)
+All the folder structures and data files required for performing the analysis done in `Bikeshare_Toronto_Analysis.ipynb` and are package into a `.zip` file which can be downloaded from: [Bikeshare_Repo_Data](https://drive.google.com/drive/folders/1qUo-JQse1EKDvcAJHuVGsQ7ETDS3x0m8?usp=sharing) (Hosted on Google Drive)

 ## Quick Start